isomerpages/mlaw-ablac/_appeals-process/4a-matters-to-be-disregarded-in-determining-compensation.md

 Matters to be disregarded in determining compensation
 ---

-**The matters which the Appeals Board shall take into account in determining how much compensation should be awarded for the compulsory acquisition of my land?**
+**The matters which the Appeals Board shall take into account in determining how much compensation should be awarded for the compulsory acquisition of my land?**<br>
 The factors which shall not be taken into consideration have been set out in section 34 of the Land Acquisition Act, which are as follows:

-**Matters to be disregarded in determining compensation** In determining the amount of compensation to be awarded for land acquired under this Act, the Board shall not take into consideration —
+**Matters to be disregarded in determining compensation**<br>
+In determining the amount of compensation to be awarded for land acquired under this Act, the Board shall not take into consideration —

 (a) the degree of urgency which has led to the acquisition;